ReggieS22/active-directory-helpdesk-labs/README.md

 - Navigating ADUC to manage user accounts
 - How to reset a user’s password and enforce best practices
 - Simulating real help desk scenarios using cloud-hosted environments

-## 📷 Screenshots
-Each lab folder contains step-by-step screenshots of the process to provide visual documentation of the work performed.